Cardiopulmonary Resuscitation (CPR): Advice for Helping Patients and Families Decide

 What Are Some Possible Complications of CPR?

-Cardiac arrest causes an interruption in blood supply to vital organs and this interruption may not be fully overcome with CPR.
+Cardiac arrest causes an interruption in blood supply to vital organs and this interruption may not be fully overcome with Cardiopulmonary Resuscitation.
 Thus, patients resuscitated with CPR can have compromised neurological, kidney, and liver function.

 The physical action of CPR-related chest compression can also cause trauma to surrounding organs.
 Approximately 31% of patients undergoing CPR will have rib fractures.

-How Should You Talk With Patients About CPR?
+How Should You Talk With Patients About Cardiopulmonary Resuscitation?

 - What are their hopes for their future?